t-wenzel/one-shot-halloween-2025/templates/Untitled.md

 - Produces a <table> with images (cols per row controlled by `cols`).
 - Falls back safely if folder not found or no images present.
   \*/
-  const folder = "../content/Localizações/Sever/Corveille/Saint Orlac/Bommarin/Grand Est/Grand Est Imagens"; // <-- edit this if needed
+  const folder = "content/Localizações/Sever/Corveille/Saint Orlac/Bommarin/Grand Est/Grand Est Imagens"; // <-- set this to the exact path in your vault
   const cols = 3; // images per row

 try {
-// get all files in the vault and filter by prefix (safer than relying on folder.children in some environments) const allFiles = app.vault.getFiles();
+// get all files in the vault and filter by prefix const allFiles = app.vault.getFiles();
 // Normalize folder string (no leading or trailing slash) const normalizedFolder = String(folder).replace(/^\/+|\/+$/g, "");